Extendibility of Brauer states: Results for -, - and -extendible Brauer states

-One should observe on all figures that as expected, the $(1,3)$- and $(2,2)$-extendible Brauer states form a subset of the $(1,2)$-extendible Brauer states.
+In all figures, one should observe that, as expected, the $(1,3)$- and $(2,2)$-extendable Brauer states form a subset of the $(1,2)$-extendible Brauer states.
 What is more interesting is that the $(1,3)$-extendible Brauer states form a proper subset, while the $(2,2)$-extendible ones do not necessarily.
-Furthermore, the set of separable states, that is, the $(\infty,\infty)$-extendible Brauer states is also a proper subset of $(1,3)$-extendible Brauer states as expected.
-Note also that the behaviours of the Werner and isotropic states confirms the results of \cite{jakab2022extendibility}.
+Furthermore, the set of separable states, that is, the $(\infty,\infty)$-extendible Brauer states, is also a proper subset of $(1,3)$-extendible Brauer states, as expected.
+Note also that the behaviours of the Werner and isotropic states confirm the results of \cite{jakab2022extendibility}.

-One should observe that every Werner state (illustrated as the dashed line) is $(1,2)$-extendible for $d\geq 3$ and $(1,3)$-, $(2,2)$-extendible for $d\geq 4$.
+Observe that every Werner state (illustrated as the dashed line) is $(1,2)$-extendible for $d\geq 3$.
+Furthermore, they are $(1,3)$- and $(2,2)$-extendible for $d\geq 4$.
 In general \cite{jakab2022extendibility} confirms that every Werner state is $(n,m)$-extendible if $d\geq n+m$.
-In our method it is apparent that the multiplicity one $\Ort(d)$ irrep labelled by an $n+m$ box row Young diagram will be the point $(1,0)$ for any dimension $d$.
-Furthermore, it can be inferred that other restrictions of the $\U(d)$ irrep on the totally symmetric subspace will also be on the $x=1$ line, and there will always be one higher than where the Werner states meet it.
-At $d=n+m$, the $\U(d)$ irrep on the totally antisymmetric subspace appears which sole restriction to an $\Ort(d)$ irrep contributes the $(-1,0)$ point.
-Thus, three projectors form a triangle which will contain the Werner states for any dimension $d\geq n+m$.
+In our method, this is apparent because the multiplicity-one projector linked to the $\U(d)$ irrep on the totally antisymmetric space appears first when $d=n+m$.
+This has a singular restriction to the orthogonal group and this irrep contributes the $(-1,0)$ point to the parameter space.
+Given that the upper-leftmost vertex of the set of separable states, namely $(0,1/d)$, is higher than the respective Werner state at the same $\tr(\rho\flip)=0$ coordinate, namely ($0,1/d(d+1)$), and that the set of $(n,m)$-extendible Brauer states form a convex set, we have that every Werner state is $(n,m)$-extendible for $d\geq n+m$.

-On the other hand isotropic states have a subset that is not even $(1,2)$-extendible for any $d$, and indeed become less extendible as $d$ increases.
-This relates to the fact that isotropic states are a mixture the maximally mixed state and a maximally entangled state, these latter being unextendible due to the monogamy of entanglement.
+On the other hand, isotropic states have a subset that is not even $(1,2)$-extendible for any $d$, and indeed become less extendible as $d$ increases.
+This relates to the fact that they are a mixture of the maximally mixed and a maximally entangled state, this latter being unextendible.
 This is also confirmed by \cite{jakab2022extendibility}.

-As a qualitative review of the result it should also be observed on Figure \ref{fig:3} that the sets do not change substantially as $d$ increases.
+As a qualitative review of the result, it should also be observed in the last subfigure in Figure \ref{fig:altogether} that the sets do not change substantially as $d$ increases.
 Indeed, they get to a limiting shape as $d\to \infty$.